Click here to read Pt IV. A Kind of Faith

 Education, I have come to learn, is learning to have more than a destination or purpose of my own.
 It is to convoy with others and have faith that they do the same for others and for me, and putting in to decidedly worthwhile ports-of-call on the way.
 On the way, we chart our courses, but as similar as the ocean might look any given moment, wave after rolling wave, no two moments are ever exactly alike.
 To that degree, everyone must chart on their own.
 How intentionally we aid each other, how much or how little we trust, how sincerely we navigate, it is our shared curricula that will determine how effectively we undertake any particular decision we are ever likely to face, alongside whomever we find ourselves.
 The more we convoy in earnest, the safer we will be.
 With that kind of support, what is it that would sink us?

-One final cautionary note: if and when some finally do make landfall somewhere, with certainty to their decision, we must acknowledge that their perspective will shift dramatically from those others who remain, however more or less certain to remain, at sea.
-Not everyone wants to remain at sea, and such variances our curricula are obliged to accommodate, if not fully comprehend or appreciate.
+One final cautionary note: if and when some finally do make landfall somewhere, with certainty to their decision, we must acknowledge that their perspective will shift dramatically from those others who remain, however more or less certain to remain, out at sea.
+Not everyone wants to remain out at sea, and such variances our curricula are obliged to accommodate, if not fully comprehend or appreciate.
 There on that solid shore might be a tighter homogeneous culture that yields a more one-sided – or dogmatic? prejudiced? – communal certainty all its own.
 On that shore we might find a trade-off that sets the communal trustworthiness of the bobbing convoy against the stable individual footing of landfall.
 Yet somehow we all must sustain what we share, no matter the differences that may arise between sailor and landlubber – and why?

 Because what remains the same amongst us – indeed, that which makes us who and what we are – is what we have in common.
 Common to all of us is being alive, being a person, being a human being, someone deserving of a basic respect for human dignity.
 Each of us, all of us, every one of us.
 We are all people.
 In this regard, really all that differs between us is where we are, and when.
 For people to think in any way differently than this about other people is narrow, delusional, perhaps cruel, and flat-out wrong.
 That may hardly feel a satisfactory closing, maybe even anti-climactic, but who ever said learning was meant to be entertainment?
 Learning’s the thing wherein we catch the conscience of each other.